siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 \nabla \times (\nabla \times \mathbf{F}) = -\nabla^2 \mathbf{F}.
 $$

-So a double curl of a source-free flow reduces to the spatial Laplacian of the field, up to sign.
+So a double curl of a source-free flow reduces exactly to minus the spatial Laplacian of the field.
 This is the step that later yields a wave equation for each complementary aspect, as made explicit in Appendix 203.

 Locally, a transporting configuration of $\mathbf{F}$ can therefore be expressed by an axis of advance together with two complementary transverse